IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 newsletter: true
 title: November 2020 Newsletter
 date: 2020-11-01T00:00:00-07:00
-description: So much to be thankful for as part of the Island View family!
+description: The Island View family has so much to be thankful for!
 image: "/uploads/turkey.jpg"
 draft: true